hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * Online AI experiments:
   * [Iconary](https://iconary.allenai.org/) - Iconary from researchers at the Allen Institute for #AI is an online drawing and guessing game based on Pictionary.
 Its engine #AllenAI will blow your mind.
   * [AI Experiments](https://experiments.withgoogle.com/collection/ai) - Curated list of AI experiments from Google.
 Doodle guessing, AI assisted drawing, Music, etc.

+As we are loosing most of the [nonverbal communications](https://en.wikipedia.org/wiki/Nonverbal_communication) in a large portion of our day to day modern human to human interactions, I've always been curious on how we could extend it with expressive enhancements that would explain much more than lengthy descriptions.
+"A picture worths a thousand words."
+Some attempts:

+* [Dango](https://getdango.com/) - Is an application and API to propose relevant emojis and GIFs based on your text input in messaging.
+This unfortunately doesn't provide the code.
+* [live-mood](http://devpost.com/software/live-mood-2b5arl) - A former team member worked on a twitch extension to continuously transcribe watchers mood on a stream.

 ## Setting an artificial intelligence project